MENU

-The Circle object
+The drawing API Circle object API reference

 The circle object allows you to add a circle to your charts.
-You could use
+You could use this as a "button" to provide extra information (with the circle tooltip) or simply to highlight a point.
+The circle object is very similar in function to the rect object.

 Usage example